The Rattlesnakes (1950s band): Performances in public

-Barry said that the first song they performed was Paul Anka's "I Love You, Baby", which he remembered as a B-side of "Diana", but later in 1968, he remembered it as the Everly Brothers' "Wake Up Little Susie".
+Barry said that the first song they performed was Paul Anka's "I Love You, Baby," which he remembered as a B-side of "Diana" but later in 1968, he remembered it as the Everly Brothers' "Wake Up Little Susie."
 Barry said: "When the great day came, all of us, including Kenny and Paul, went down to the theatre at 10 o'clock.
 I was clutching the record.
 We were going up the steps outside the cinema when I dropped the record and it smashed, We said 'What now?, no record, no miming?'".

 Robin's recollections agree with Barry's up to his point and he added, "The Saturday came just before Christmas, and we were going up the stairs of the Gaumont when Barry dropped the record...
 Barry had a guitar, which he had taken along to help the miming, and he suggested that we go out and really sing.
 So we went out and sang 'Lollipop' by the Mudlarks, and it went down well.
 We ended up doing five more, including 'That'll Be the Day' [Buddy Holly], 'Book of Love' [the Monotones] and 'Oh Boy' [Buddy Holly], and that was how the Bee Gees began."

 Barry talked about his style on playing guitar:

-The group's first 'real' performance was on 28 December 1957, the first Saturday after Christmas around 11:10 AM, Like Barry, Frost is confused about the details of the broken record but Horrocks is certain that was indeed Lesley Gibb's Christmas present "Wake Up Little Susie" by the Everly Brothers, released in autumn that year.
-On Saturday mornings was that the Gibbs always popped over the road, Horrocks first, before setting off to collect Frost at number 23, On the same occasion, they collected tea-chest bass from Frost's basement before undertaking short trip to Gaumont Cinema.
+The first Saturday after Christmas, 28 December 1957, marked the group's first "real" performance.
+Like Barry, Frost is confused about the details of the broken record, but Horrocks is certain that the dropped record was indeed Lesley Gibb's Christmas present "Wake Up Little Susie" by the Everly Brothers, released in autumn that year.
+Horrocks recalls that, on Saturday mornings, the Gibbs always popped over the road to get him (Horrocks) first, before setting off to collect Frost at number 23.
+On the same occasion, they collected the tea-chest bass from Frost's basement before undertaking short trip to Gaumont Cinema.